 Built for the 1964 Summer Olympic Games in Tokyo, Japan, the Yoyogi National Gymnasium has become an architectural icon for its distinctive design.
-Designed by one of Japan’s most famous modernist architects, Kenzo Tange, the gymnasium hybridizes Western modernist aesthetics and traditional Japanese architecture.
+The gymnasium hybridizes Western modernist aesthetics and traditional Japanese architecture.

-Tange’s innovative structural design creates dramatic sweeping curves that appear to effortlessly drape from two large, central supporting cables.
+Tange’s innovative structural design makes dramatic sweeping curves appear to drape from two large, central supporting cables effortlessly.
 Its dynamically suspended roof and rough materials form one of the most iconic building profiles globally.

 Influenced by Le Corbusier’s Philip’s Pavilion and Eero Saarinen’s hockey stadium at Yale University, Tange became intrigued with structure and its tensile and geometric potential.

-The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games, both designed by Tange and employ similar structural principles and aesthetics.
+The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games, both designed by Tange and employing similar structural principles and aesthetics.

 The smaller pavilion, which holds approximately 5,300 people, is used for various small Olympic events.
 In contrast, the national gymnasium was designed to be occupied by 10,500 people, primarily for the Olympic swimming and diving competitions.
 However, it could be transformed into a space to accommodate larger basketball and ice hockey events.